Yet another game from Beyond Belief which didn’t make it very far….

 The Spectrum version was actually finished, but never released by Beyond, though it did manage to sneak out… In the summer of 1993, Jonathan put together a compilation of mostly ex-covertape games with a few unpublished games, which YS in its infinite wisdom named the “Bumper Boogie Pack”, and Jimmy’s Grand Prix appeared on that, under the name of Grand Prix Drivers.
 Jonathan mentioned that It’s probably no coincidence that the title uses the same number of characters as “Jimmy’s Grand Prix” did.
 There’s even a tell-tale graphic on the status screen, where the racing car has a “Beyond Belief” logo on the side.

 Unfortunately the C64 game seems to have been caught up in Beyond Belief’s demise…. a shame….. but maybe Jimmy could shed some light on this game and maybe let us have something of it, if we ever find the guy.
 We did recently find some more shots from the Beyond Interview which gave us the developer name – known only as “The Ghost” and part of a company called “Fantasy 2000 Software”.
 Their only link has been with Snare which Beyond Belief did release and was pretty much a straight Spectrum port job by The Ghost.
-Was “The Ghost” infact Craig Wight?
+Was “The Ghost” in fact Craig Wight?
 Craig confirms it was not sadly!
-It wasn’t David Jollif either – so who was it??

 This game is unlikely to have been fully finished, as Beyond Belief would have probably tried to sell it to Commodore Format, as they did with Shellshock to make some money back.
 But we believe that after many months in development, it would have got very far!

-Another oddity is that there is a game called GTI Simulator from 1988, which is a similiar game style, and oddly has a coder who called himself “The Silhouette”.
+Another oddity is that there is a game called GTI Simulator from 1988, which is a similar game style, and oddly has a coder who called himself “The Silhouette”.
 Co-incidence?